makerscraft/launch-kit/README.md

 1. **INBOX:** you'll find the recent applications.

-  - **_From INBOX to FIRST CONTACT:_** have a look on the content of the card.
+  - **_From_ INBOX _to_ FIRST CONTACT:** have a look on the content of the card.
 If it's a serious candidate, drag & drop his card in the FIRST CONTACT list.
 This will **automatically** send an email to the candidate.
 He'll be able to book an itw directly on your agenda using [Acuity Scheduling](https://acuityscheduling.com/).

 2. **FIRST CONTACT:** the candidate stay in this list until he books an itw.

 3. **INTERVIEW:** in this list you'll find all your future interviews.

-  - **_From_ INTERVIEW _to_ CODECADEMY_:_** if you feel that the candidate is a good fit, ask him to complete the Ruby track on Codecademy in 9/10 hours (max!).
+  - **_From_ INTERVIEW _to_ CODECADEMY:** if you feel that the candidate is a good fit, ask him to complete the Ruby track on Codecademy in 9/10 hours (max!).
 Drag & drop his card in the CODECADEMY list and this will **automatically** send him an email with all the instructions.
 The email ask for his Codecademy username because a little homemade bot gonna tell us when he's done with the track.

-  - **_From INTERVIEW to NO GO:_** If the candidate doesn't fit the card goes to NO GO
+  - **_From_ INTERVIEW _to_ NO GO:** If the candidate doesn't fit the card goes to NO GO

-  - **_From INTERVIEW to LEAD FUTUR:_** If the candidate fit and want, but can't (agenda difficulties, family troubles ...) the card goes to LEAD FUTUR
+  - **_From_ INTERVIEW _to_ LEAD FUTUR:** If the candidate fit and want, but can't (agenda difficulties, family troubles ...) the card goes to LEAD FUTUR

 4. **CODECADEMY:** the card stay in this list until the candidate has finished the Ruby track.
 When he does, thanks to the bot, a green label appears on his card.
 If it's green, it's rady to go!
 You can drag & drop the candidate card from the CODECADEMY to the CONTRACT list and send him the contract.
 We use [HelloSign](https://www.hellosign.com/) but for the first batch you won't need to implement it.